Little Rock Dog Bite Lawyer

-If you or a family member has been injured by an aggressive dog, our experienced Little Rock dog bite attorneys can help you understand your rights and get compensated for your injuries.
+If you or a family member has been injured by an aggressive dog, our experienced Little Rock dog bite lawyers can help you understand your rights and get compensated for your injuries.

-- Attack a person, dog or other animal
+- Attack a person, dog, or other animals

-- Have repeatedly shown aggression toward a person, dog or other animal
+- Have repeatedly shown aggression toward a person, dog, or other animals

-- Have injured a person, dog or other animal
+- Have injured a person, dog, or other animals

 Furthermore, Little Rock Municipal Code Chapter 6, further limits the type of dog that can be kept within city limits and what a dog owner is specifically responsible for.
 Those designated as dangerous breeds can only be kept under special permitting, with specific requirements.